-IRVINE, Calif. — WD, a Western Digital company, this week unveiled its WD Purple line of hard drives that the company says is optimized for mainstream video surveillance applications.
+IRVINE, Calif. — WD, a Western Digital company, unveiled its WD Purple line of hard drives that the company says is optimized for mainstream video surveillance applications.

 The 3.5-inch drives — available in capacities from 1 to 4 terabytes — are designed to withstand the demands of video surveillance applications where the drive spends the vast majority of its time writing.
 This can result in high temperature fluctuations and equipment vibrations.

 “WD Purple is our evolution of surveillance storage.
 We had been servicing this market with a standard consumer electronics drive, but now we have improved that and have this line which is specifically optimized for the surveillance market,” Richard Reid, a Western Digital product manager, tells SSI.

 The new line extends Western Digital’s campaign to delineate hard drive market segments with an accompanying color-based branding, which makes it simple for security integrators, VARs and consumers to select the right drive engineered for their application, Reid says.

 WD is targeting the new line at OEMs building mainstream video surveillance systems and NAS boxes designed for pairing with IP video cameras, as well as residential and small- to medium-sized businesses looking to upgrade existing systems.
 The drives are designed to be installed in table-top surveillance systems with one to eight drive bays that support one to 32 IP cameras.
 The drives are rated for workloads of 60TB of writes per year and are backed by a three-year warranty.

 Western Digital forecasts the surveillance market for hard drive requirements growing at about a 13% CAGR, with much of that growth attributed to NVRs.
 The continuing market shift from legacy analog cameras to IP-based systems is also driving the need for increased storage, Reid says.